 Neave stood in front of the fourth-wave demons.
-His body was bloody, several of his fingers were shattered and he was already beginning to look drained of life force.
+His body was bloody, several fingers shattered, and he was already beginning to look drained of life force.
 He charged at the bulky demon and smashed its head off with a rather heavily lifeforce-infused kick.
 He dropped to the ground, drained of energy, his leg shattered and bloody.

 Then he charged at the demon again and started yet another rampage.

 Neave was angry.
 Interesting things, let alone exciting ones, happened extremely rarely in this hellish place.
-And just recently one of those things slipped through his fingers.
-When he accidentally shattered his spirit, he felt like he had experienced something.
+And just recently, one of those things slipped through his fingers.
+He felt like he had experienced something when he accidentally shattered his spirit.

-Something unusual and he had to do it again to get a clearer image.
-The thing was, he didn’t know what he experienced.
+He had to do it again to get a clearer image.
+The thing was, he didn’t know what he had experienced.
 Even more frustratingly, he had this vague feeling that shattering his spirit again would be pointless.
-So he was using the excuse of ‘practicing his life force manipulation’ to blow some steam off.
+So he used the excuse of ‘practicing his life force manipulation’ to blow some steam off.

-After dying quite a few times, Neave decided that it was time to continue seriously exploring his options for recovering his spiritual perception.
+After dying several times, Neave decided it was time to continue seriously exploring his options for recovering his spirit senses.
 Back to the cultivation cave he went.

 Now he conveniently had another option.
 He was very confident it would work.
 The way life force was used to recover from afflictions and injuries was similar to how it was used to enhance one's physical performance.

-One thing Neave discovered was that some of this recovery still happens even if you moved.
-This just seemed like a waste of life force at first, so he used the same restriction technique to stop it from doing that.
+Neave discovered that some of this recovery still happened even if he moved.
+At first, this seemed like a waste of life force, so he used the same restriction technique to stop it from doing that.
 Then he had a thought.
-Why couldn’t he do the same thing, but the other way around?
+Why couldn’t he do the same thing but the other way around?

-He had already tried doing this for his body and the results were frightening.
-It was possible to seal a gaping flesh wound in seconds by restricting the life force only to recovery.
+He had already tried doing this for his body, and the results were frightening.
+Sealing a gaping flesh wound in seconds was possible by restricting the life force only to recovery.
 Well, under the restriction that he had to grab it and manually close it with his hand first.

 He hoped this would result in the energy being used for recovery and not shattering his spirit.

-And he seemed to be right.
+And he seemed to be correct.
 Some of his energy was spent and drained on something.
 Neave didn’t feel any different.
 But he knew a sure way to tell.

 He took a deep breath.